MicrosoftDocs/azure-devops-docs/docs/organizations/accounts/change-azure-ad-connection.md

 - Confirm you're a member or a guest in the source Azure AD and a member in the destination Azure AD.
 For more information, see how to [convert an Azure AD guest into a member](faq-azure-access.yml).
 - Confirm there are 100 or fewer users in your organization.
 If your organization has more than 100 users, [contact Support](https://azure.microsoft.com/support/devops/) to resolve any disconnected users.
 You can map them to their Azure AD identities in the new tenant.
 - Request that SSH keys get manually cleared by [Support](https://azure.microsoft.com/support/devops/) before you switch directories.
 You can find the steps for how to recreate SSH keys [further in this article](#inform-users-of-the-completed-change).
 For more information, see the [FAQ](faq-azure-access.yml).
-- Do not add the users from the destination Azure AD into the Azure Devops organization.
+- Do not add the users from the destination Azure AD into the Azure DevOps organization.

 > [!IMPORTANT]
 > Users and groups who inherit membership and permissions from an Azure AD group, will no longer inherit those permissions after the transfer.
 Azure AD groups that were added to your Azure DevOps organization don't get transferred and will cease to exist in your organization when the Azure AD connection is changed.
 All permissions and membership relationships made with these Azure AD groups will also cease to exist after the transfer.